SkySpiral7/Java/src/main/java/com/github/SkySpiral7/Java/README.md

 **Inputs**:

 1. rootFolder: where to start.
-2. fileCriteria and folderCriteria which is a Pattern that is compared to the file name to determine if it should be in the resulting list.
+2. gatherCriteria and folderCriteria which is a Pattern that is compared to the file name to determine if it should be in the resulting list.
 3. subFolderCriteria a Pattern that is compared to the folder name to determine if it should be explored or not
 4. maxFinds and maxDepth use -1 for no limit. maxDepth is the number of folders down to go from root
-5. findFolders and findFiles booleans to determine if files and/or folders should be included in resulting list. these trump fileCriteria and folderCriteria
+5. findFolders and findFiles booleans to determine if files and/or folders should be included in resulting list. these trump gatherCriteria and folderCriteria

 **Outputs**: List<File> that meets the criteria